andriyor/fintech/README.md

 A chargeback is when a customer files a dispute with their issuing bank, asking them to forcibly reverse the transaction.
 Merchants should prioritize refunds to avoid chargebacks whenever possible.

 **Gross Payments**

 Gross Income/Revenue: The total amount of money earned before deductions like taxes, expenses, or costs.

+**Net Payment**

+Amount of money an individual or entity receives after all deductions, such as taxes, fees, and other withholdings, have been subtracted from the total (gross) amount.

 ### Resources